t04glovern/t04glovern.github.io.raw/_posts/2016-04-18-ccna--cli-references.markdown

   * Allow responses to data requests to enter the Network
   * Activate access list on interface

+12. **Spanning Tree Protocol**
+  * Activate Rapid PVST+ and set root priorities
+  * FL-A should be configured as root primary for VLAN 2 and VLAN 4 using the default primary priority values.
+  * FL-A should be configured as root secondary for VLAN 8 and VLAN 15 using the default secondary priority values.
+  * FL-C should be configured as root primary for VLAN 8 and VLAN 15 using the default primary priority values.
+  * FL-C should be configured as root secondary for VLAN 2 and VLAN 4 using the default secondary priority values.
+  * Activate PortFast and BPDU Guard on the active FL-C switch access ports.
+  * On FL-C, configure PortFast on the access ports that are connected to hosts.
+  * On FL-C, activate BPDU Guard on the access ports that are connected to hosts.

+13. **NAT**
+  * Translate the internal address of the server to the address 198.51.100.14
+  * Configure the correct interfaces to perform this NAT translation
+  * Configure Dynamic NAT, Use a pool name of INTERNET
+  * Hosts on LAN can use Internet, source list number 1

 ***

 #### <center>1.
 Common Setup</center>